Best daily deals

 For fit’s sake, the AirPods Pro is the best AirPods you can get—by virtue of the fact that they’re the only ones that seal your ear canal.

 On top of touch controls, you can use Google Assistant to control the Google Pixel Buds Pro, so long as your smartphone is compatible with Google Assistant.
-The companion app doesn’t offer you much customization over remapping the Pixel Buds Pro’s touch controls, but you can toggle in-ear detection on and off, choose if you want to dedicate one earbud to the Google Assistant, and choose which listening modes—amongst ANC, transparency mode, and normal mode—you want to be able to cycle through with the touch controls.
+The companion app doesn’t offer you many customizations over remapping the Pixel Buds Pro’s touch controls.
+Still, you can toggle in-ear detection on and off, choose if you want to dedicate one earbud to the Google Assistant and choose which listening modes—amongst ANC, transparency mode, and normal mode—you want to be able to cycle through with the touch controls.
 Unfortunately, without the app, you won’t be able to access the normal listening mode at all, and you will have to only toggle between ANC and transparency mode.

 ACTIONEFFECT (music)EFFECT (phone)